 - How do changes indicate the value of the program?

-- Explore current initiatives and challenges that blend population health and individual health
+- Explore how the framework is being used to blend population health and individual health

 Senior Director of Marketing and Product Development

 Chesapeake Regional Information System for our Patients (CRISP)

 Former Secretary, Kansas Department of Health and Environment; Former State Health Officer, Former Medicaid Director

 Director of individual Advocacy and Family Support, Institute for Human Development